Wines

 • Wine Style: Both Soave and Pinot Grigio are typically made in a dry style, highlighting their refreshing acidity and clean finish, making them popular choices for casual drinking and food pairing.

-• Alcohol Content: Both wines generally have moderate alcohol levels, usually ranging between 11 and 13%, making them light and easy to drink.
+• Alcohol Content: Both wines generally have moderate alcohol levels, typically ranging between 11% and 13%, making them light and easy to drink.

 • Food Pairing: Both wines pair well with a variety of foods, especially light dishes such as seafood, salads, and white meats.
 Their crisp acidity makes them versatile companions at the dining table.